All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can acetaminophen affect my blood sugar readings on a CGM?

-Some older continuous glucose monitor models can give falsely elevated glucose readings when high doses of acetaminophen are present in the blood.
+Some older continuous glucose monitor models can give falsely improved glucose readings when high doses of acetaminophen are present in the blood.
 Newer CGM systems have largely resolved this issue.
 If you use a CGM, check your device's documentation for acetaminophen compatibility, and verify any unexpectedly high readings with a fingerstick test .

-This article is for informational purposes only and does not constitute medical advice.
+This article is for informational purposes only and doesn't constitute medical advice.
 Always consult your healthcare provider before combining medications.

 Medically reviewed for accuracy.
 Last updated: March 2026.